Skip to main content

 This syntax will expire the card after 10 seconds.

 You can experiment with other durations by replacing the ‘PT10S’ value.
-Learn more about using expires and expiresInterval, including some examples in our Date and Time Reference.
+Learn more about using expires and expiresInterval, including some examples in our working with dates and times article.

 Cancel a card